 Life Around Topsail Island!

 If you’re in the area close to sunset, check out the loons sitting on the wires above the bridge that connects North Topsail Beach to Sneads Ferry.
-They are obviously enjoying their gorgeous view of the intracoastal water every evening!
+They are enjoying their gorgeous view of the Intracoastal water every evening!

 As the sun rises and sets on the island, you may also see some deer, a fox, or a coyote.
 The deer have been known to swim from the mainland through the sound and onto Topsail.
 On the beach, you’ll see lots of sand crabs and ghost crabs, after dark and in the early morning hours.

 Ghost crabs, according to the North Carolina Aquarium at Fort Fisher, can change colors to blend in with their surroundings so they are difficult to see.
 They are mostly active at night and can quickly disappear, like ghosts, since they can run up to 10 miles per hour!
 These fascinating creatures have eyes on the top of stalks that enable them to see 360 degrees.
 They will dig holes up to four feet deep and then plug the entrance to their burrow during the day.

 Look out into the Atlantic during the late fall, winter, and early spring months, and you’ll likely see groups of dolphin swimming by our beaches.
 They may be very close to the shore!
 Dolphins tend to migrate during the off-season and have even been seen on Christmas Day.
 What a holiday treat that is!

 Topsail Island is a turtle sanctuary and our beloved sea turtles get a lot of attention during nesting season.
 Starting in May and running through the end of October, sea turtles rule the beaches.
 Hundreds of “turtle patrol” volunteers walk the entire 26 miles of the island every morning, looking for tracks.
 Topsail turtles are usually loggerheads, although there have been some green turtles and Kemp’s Ridley turtles visiting the island as well.